Travel India by Rail

 Day 2 - Delhi

 Spend the day discovering Old and New Delhi on a guided tour.
 We embrace the colour and clamour of Old Delhi first, weaving our way through the rainbow-coloured sari sellers, electronic stalls and makeshift restaurants that spill onto the pavements of Chandni Chowk - Delhi’s biggest market.
-Old Delhi dates back to the Mughal empire and we witness the majesty of the Shahs in the intricate marble of Jama Masjid - India's largest and more impressive mosque, and the soaring sandstone battlements of the Red Fort.
-Established by the British, New Delhi is a mix of modern and colonial - with elegant pockets of tree-lined boulevards and blinding-white Georgian colonnades.
+Old Delhi dates back to the Mughal empire, and we witness the majesty of the Shahs in the intricate marble of Jama Masjid - India's largest and most impressive mosque, and the soaring sandstone battlements of the Red Fort.
+Established by the British, New Delhi is a mix of modern and colonial, with elegant pockets of tree-lined boulevards and blinding-white Georgian colonnades.
 We drive past the presidential palace of Rashtrapati Bhavan and India Gate - built to commemorate Indian soldiers who died in WWI; stopping to visit Raj Ghat - the final resting place of Gandhi, and UNESCO-listed Qutab Minar - a 13th-century minaret and masterpiece of Indo-Muslim art.

-Today we travel to Chandigarh to take a flight to one of the points of Rajasthan’s famous Golden Triangle, the ‘Pink City’ of Jaipur.
+Today we take the train to one of the points of Rajasthan’s famous Golden Triangle, the ‘Pink City’ of Jaipur.
 The jewel in Rajasthan’s already bejewelled crown, the pink-hued archways, bustling bazaars and carved palaces of Jaipur were the setting for the film 'The Best Exotic Marigold Hotel'.
+The rest of the day is free.
+There’s an optional excursion to learn kite flying and enjoy a delicious high tea afterwards.

 Today we go on a morning and afternoon safari drive in open-sided vehicles.
 The promise of tigers and leopards are the big cat draw of Ranthambore, we also keep a close watch for the park’s other residents amongst the scattered ruins and lakes - including hyena, sambar, wild boar, water buffalo and crocodile.